Upgrading My Home Network With MokerLink 2.5-Gigabit Switches

 The back corner of where my two desks meet is REALLY far back there.
 I can’t reach that far unless I stand up and bend way over.
 It is a reasonable place to keep my office’s network switch.
 I can see if things are working, and I can reach back there if I have to when I am setting up a new laptop or server.

-I designed a custom bracket to hold my old gigabit switch, and that bracket helps wrangle the patch cables and keep everything tidy.
+I designed a custom bracket to hold my old gigabit switch, and that bracket helps wrangle the patch cables and keeps everything tidy.
 I figured I should print a new bracket for my smaller MokerLink switch.

 When I was working on that, I noticed that I was already out of switch ports, and I was kicking myself for not buying an 8-port switch for my office.
 I wound up redesigning the bracket to hold both the new MokerLink switch and my old gigabit switch.